MLO-lab/MOMO-GP/README.md

 The `Running_MOGP.ipynb` file is the main entry point for loading the data and performing the inference.
 This file is located in `./experiments/CITEseq/RNA` folder.
-In this file, you can see the cell and gene embedding of the MOGP on RNA-seq data of sampled CITE-seq dataset.
-Running MOGP on the sampled data takes about 1 hour for 200 iterations.
+In this file, you can see the cell and gene embedding of the MOMO-GP on RNA-seq data of sampled CITE-seq dataset.
+Running MOMO-GP on the sampled data takes about 1 hour for 200 iterations.
+Running this file is possible using momogp environment.

 Then to see the Gene Relevance Map results, you have to run `Running_GeneRelevanceMAP.ipynb` script, located in `./experiments/CITEseq/RNA` folder.
+Running this file is possible using seaCell environment.

 ## Installation